-■ REASSIGNMENT INTERIM MEASURES PENDING INVESTIGATION
+INTERIM MEASURES PENDING INVESTIGATION

-Where a formal complaint has been filed, depending on the circumstances of each case, interim measures may be implemented including but not limited to relocating either the complainant and/or respondent may be assigned to another location while the investigation is being conducted.
+Where a formal complaint has been filed, depending on the circumstances of each case, interim measures may be implemented including but not limited to relocating either the complainant and/or respondent to another location while the investigation is being conducted.
 Such action will be considered on a case-by-case basis to protect the interests of relevant parties.

-■ APPEAL PROCESS
+APPEAL PROCESS

-If the complainant or respondent is dissatisfied with the resolution, either individual may file a formal complaint with the Ontario Human Rights Tribunal of Ontario or the Ministry of Labour.
-Commission, or drop the complaint and no further action will occur.
+If the complainant or respondent is dissatisfied with the resolution, either individual may file a formal complaint with the Human Rights Tribunal of Ontario or the Ministry of Labour.

-■ CONFIDENTIALITY
+CONFIDENTIALITY